jaramp/better-better-teleporter/CONTRIBUTING.md

 If you have an idea for improvement:

 - Open an **enhancement issue** describing what you’d like to see and why.
-- You may **open a pull request** that implements it to speed things up, but that won't guarantee it gets added.
+- You may **open a pull request** that implements it to speed things up.
+- There's no guarantee your suggestion/implementation will be approved.

 ---